 A private label business can be relatively passive, depending on how you have it set up.
 Ideally, you’ll hire a company to inspect the products in China before they’re shipped (assuming your products will be manufactured in China), and then shipments will be sent directly to Amazon’s warehouses or to a third party that will store the inventory for you until it is sent to Amazon.
 With this approach, most of the work will be off your hands.

 A private label business gives you the potential to earn higher profit margins as compared to a dropshipping business, but it also requires more capital for inventory.
 Your startup costs will be higher, and as your sales increase and you expand to add more products, your inventory costs will also rise.

-Although starting your own business is always an option, many people choose to purchase an existing business that is already running and bringing in money each month.
-If you’re looking for a business to buy, there are a number of websites that you may find to be helpful, including BizBuySell, BizQuest, BusinessesForSale.com, and BusinessBroker.net.
+Although starting one of these low-maintenance businesses is always an option, many people choose to purchase an existing business that’s already running and bringing in money each month.
+If you’re looking for a profitable turnkey business to buy, there are several websites that you may find helpful, including BizBuySell, BizQuest, and BusinessesForSale.com.

 We hope this list of businesses that require little time has helped you to find the right option for you.